 Volodymyr Soska

-Senior Software Engineer at SDP Tech
+Senior Software Engineer at SPD Technology

 “At the same time, there are also hashing algorithms that are patently unsuitable for password hashing, including that in payment gateways.
 In particular, they include MD5 and SHA-256 that are way too fast as compared with the other algorithms, especially bycrypt.
 This allows an attacker to use a much larger number of password combinations and impairs these algorithms’ protective ability.”